OE Canada is Southwestern Ontario’s largest independent printer sales and leasing company and has been operating for over 30 years.

 We weaved aphorisms throughout the main page that worked well with the purpose of the section.

-Inking Outside the Box to introduce several cells that communicate the features and benefits of using OE Canada’s products and services:
+Inking Outside the Box : to introduce the benefits of using OE Canada’s products and services

 OE Canada and tbk didn’t finish there.
 Paper is necessary for most companies in the world to still operate but everyone is aware that trees used to produce it.
 In addition to this new brand identity, tbk proposed a Plant a Tree program where OE Canada now plants a tree every time it sells a printer.